fluidjeel/traffic-light-2025/project_runbook_operational_guide.md

-Project Runbook & Operational Guide
+Project Runbook & Operational Guide (Version 3.1)
-Version: 3.0
-Date: 2025-07-27

 This document provides the Standard Operating Procedure (SOP) for running the Nifty 200 Pullback Strategy's research pipeline and a detailed guide to the day-wise activities for live or simulated execution.

 Part 1: Research & Backtesting Workflow
 This section outlines the standard process for conducting research and running backtests.

 Step 1: Data Acquisition
 Ensure all historical data is up-to-date.
+This is a four-step process.

 Run the Daily Equity Scraper: python fyers_equity_scraper.py

 Run the Daily Index Scraper: python fyers_index_scraper.py

 Run the 15-Minute Equity Scraper: python fyers_equity_scraper_15min.py

+Run the 15-Minute Nifty 200 Index Scraper: python fyers_nifty200_index_scraper_15min.py

 Step 2: Data Processing
 Process the raw data to create the necessary indicator files.